-He has amassed considerable experience at the helm of orchestras with 2017/18 his fifth season as Chief Conductor of the Norwegian Radio Orchestra and his 18th season as Music Director of the Fort Worth Symphony Orchestra.
+He has amassed considerable experience at the helm of orchestras with 2019/20 his seventh season as Chief Conductor of the Norwegian Radio Orchestra and his 20th season as Music Director of the Fort Worth Symphony Orchestra.
 Previously he has held Music Director positions with the Auckland Philharmonia and Eugene Symphony.

 Harth-Bedoya regularly conducts the upper level of American orchestras including the Chicago Symphony, Boston Symphony, Atlanta Symphony, Baltimore Symphony, Cleveland, Minnesota, New York Philharmonic and Philadelphia Orchestras.
 Following his exceptional tenure as Associate Conductor of the Los Angeles Philharmonic during the early years of his career, Harth-Bedoya’s “special chemistry” (LA Times) with the orchestra remains strong and he returns each season as a guest conductor.

 With his experienced toolkit and exceptional charisma, Harth-Bedoya has nurtured a number of close relationships with orchestras worldwide and is a frequent guest of the Helsinki Philharmonic, MDR Sinfonieorchester Leipzig, National Orchestra of Spain, Atlanta Symphony, New Zealand Symphony and Sydney Symphony Orchestras.
-Other recent appearances include concerts with the BBC Scottish Symphony, London Philharmonic, Munich Philharmonic, Dresden Philharmonic, NDR Sinfonieorchester Hamburg, Zurich Tonhalle, Danish National Symphony and Royal Stockholm Philharmonic Orchestras.
-Summer 2016 saw his Japanese debut conducting both the NHK Symphony and Tokyo Metropolitan Symphony Orchestras, whilst highlights this season include performances with the Los Angeles Philharmonic, Atlanta Symphony, Orquesta de Valencia, Copenhagen Philharmonic, MDR Sinfonieorchester Leipzig and New Zealand Symphony Orchestras.
+During the 19/20 season he conducts the BBC Scottish Symphony Orchestra, Orchestre National de Lyon, National Orchestra of Spain, New World Symphony and returns to Australia with the Sydney and Melbourne Symphony Orchestras.
+Recent seasons have featured concerts with the London Philharmonic, Munich Philharmonic, Dresden Philharmonic, NDR Sinfonieorchester Hamburg, Zurich Tonhalle, Danish National Symphony, Royal Stockholm Philharmonic, RTVE Madrid and Barcelona Symphony Orchestras, and in 2016 he made his Japanese debut conducting both the NHK and Tokyo Metropolitan Symphony Orchestras.

-With a ferocious appetite for unearthing new South American repertoire, Miguel Harth-Bedoya is the founder and Artistic Director of Caminos Del Inka, a non-profit organization dedicated to researching, performing and preserving the rich musical legacy of South America.
+With a passionate devotion to unearthing new South American repertoire, Miguel Harth-Bedoya is the founder and Artistic Director of Caminos Del Inka, a non-profit organization dedicated to researching, performing and preserving the rich musical legacy of South America.
 He commissioned moving images to accompany a symphonic programme and the resulting multimedia project has so far been performed by the Chicago Symphony, Philadelphia Orchestra, Boston Symphony, Seattle Symphony, Baltimore Symphony Residentie Orkest and MDR Sinfonie Leipzig.
-In June 2017 he launched an online catalogue www.latinorchestralmusic.com.
+In June 2017 he launched an online catalogue www.latinorchestralmusic.com

 This week sees conductor Miguel Harth-Bedoya and violinist Stefan Jackiw join forces with the New Zealand Symphony Orchestra for a programme of Brahms Violin Concerto and Tchaikovsky Symphony No 4…